dlespiau/kubecon-l7lb/README.md

+# **Update**

+This repository contains demo code used for a Kubecon talk.
+I have started a more production ready project: https://github.com/dlespiau/balance.

 # L7 Load Balancing without a Service Mesh

 This reposity contains the support code for my Kubecon Talk, [The Untapped